 - identify the different types of teeth in humans and their simple functions

 - About the instruments used in Ancient Egypt

 - sketching and painting the Egyptians and the pyramids

 To help your child at home you could help them to complete their homework tasks.
 Spellings are given weekly so please help your child practise these during the week.

 By the end of Year 4 there is a Curriculum expectation that all children MUST know all their multiplication facts to 12 as well as the division facts.
 The children will have a PIXL Times tables test in June so it is important that you regularly practise the times tables with your child and play different games so help them memorise the facts.

 When you are reading with your child please ask questions about what your child is reading and their opinions on the book as well as signing their reading jotters.

-Parents are invited to the IPC Exit Point on Wednesday 12th February at 2.15pm.
+Parents are invited to the IPC Exit Point on Monday 30th March 2020.
 Children will share with parents all the exciting work they have completed over the weeks in their IPC lessons and parents will have the opportunity to share the fantastic homework tasks they have completed with their children.